Ballyhanna Man – Early Evidence of Hereditary Multiple Exostoses

 - Support resources for HME patients and their families

 HME and Me

-I was about 9 years old, maybe younger, when I first noticed the large tender lump protruding from my left shoulder blade like a Rhino horn.
-I soon became very self-conscious as the bone protrusions multiplied to cover my legs (femur, tibia, and fibula), arms (humerus, radius, and ulna), shoulder blades, hands, feet, ribs, and pelvis, particularly around the shoulder, elbow, wrist, knee, and ankle joints.
+I recall being about nine years old, maybe younger, when I first noticed the large tender lump protruding from my left shoulder blade like a Rhino horn.
+I soon became very self-conscious as bone protrusions multiplied to cover my legs (femur, tibia, and fibula), arms (humerus, radius, and ulna), shoulder blades, hands, feet, ribs, and pelvis, particularly around the shoulder, elbow, wrist, knee, and ankle joints.
 My height was affected, as was the shape of my arms (bow-shaped, my left arm is shorter than my right) and legs (my knees won’t bend all the way), with structural impairment to my left elbow and hand.
-I knew I was different to all my other friends, and with such low self-esteem I certainly felt that way – ashamed.
+I knew I was different to all my other friends, and with such low self-esteem I certainly felt that way.
 I hated going to school.
-I just wanted to hide.
-As a consequence I shy and introverted as a child.
+I just wanted to seclude myself.
+As a consequence I was shy and introverted as a child.
 I wore long sleeve shirts and explained away the bow-like curvature of my left arm by faking how it had been broken.
-I loved sports, but was unable to participate like other kids my age, while almost nobody, except my mother, knew of the constant, frequently biting, 24*7*365 daily pain, the cause of which medical practitioners in the 1970’s and 1980’s were at a loss to explain.
+I loved sports, but was unable to participate like other kids my age, while almost nobody, except my mother, knew of the constant 24*7*365 daily pain, the cause of which medical practitioners in the 1970s and 1980s were at a loss to deduce.